-I have taught Kripalu- and Iyengar-style yoga since 1995 at Cambridge Health Associates, Art & Soul Yoga, for companies, and for many private students.
-In addition I've taught at companies, medical facilities, retirement communities, and even an all-dementia class for a year using music 'from the day,' which I loved doing (they loved it, too, but their funding ran out).
+My yoga history: I have taught Kripalu- and Iyengar-style yoga since 1995 at Cambridge Health Associates, Art & Soul Yoga, for companies, and for many private students.
+In addition I've taught at Mt Auburn Hospital, Harvard Vanguard, Harvard U, retirement communities, and even an all-dementia class for a year using music 'from the day,' which I loved doing (they loved it, too, but their funding ran out).

 The wonderful Danielle Levi Alvares was my first Kripalu-style teacher for 10 years, starting in 1986.
 It was she who encouraged me to become a yoga teacher -- I just wanted the pleasure of always being a student.
 But she persevered, trained me to teach at her studio, and then hired me.

-In 2010-11 after teaching for 15 years, I returned to my yoga studies and earned an Advanced Teacher Training Certificate called The Art of Teaching, from The Yoga Studio (with nationally-known Barbara Benagh), a 200-hour program.
+In 2010-11 after teaching for 15 years, I returned to my yoga studies and earned an Advanced Teacher Training Certificate called The Art of Teaching, from The Yoga Studio (with nationally-acclaimed Barbara Benagh), a 200-hour program.

 I have continually studied many forms of yoga since 1986, particularly Iyengar style, as well as taken dozens and dozens of workshops and immersion weekends focusing on different topics like Yoga and the Aging Spine, backbends, restoratives, breathwork (pranayama), balance, twists and, of course, fascia.

 A favorite stanza, from Last Night as I Was Sleeping by Antonio Machado